Yellowstone National Park: Fauna

-The Yellowstone Park bison herd is the largest public herd of American bison in the United States.
+The Yellowstone bison herd is the largest public herd of American bison in the United States.
 Bison once numbered between 30 and 60 million individuals throughout North America, and Yellowstone remains one of their last strongholds.
-Their populations had increased from less than 50 in the park in 1902 to 4,000 by 2003.
-The Yellowstone Park bison herd reached a peak in 2005 with 4,900 animals.
-Despite a summer estimated population of 4,700 in 2007, the number dropped to 3,000 in 2008 after a harsh winter and controversial brucellosis management strategies which sent hundreds to slaughter.
+Their populations had increased from less than 50 in the park in 1902 to 6,000 individuals in 2023, which necessitated a massive cull of 1,150.